 To understand what God means in his Word, we must get to know God as deeply as we possibly can.
 We must know his heart and character and values.
 Related to this: a key way of knowing how someone will react in a new situation is to observe over a long period how he handles similar situations.
 So to understand how God will react to someone blaspheming the Spirit, let’s look at how he acted previously, after issuing other dire warnings:

 * God’s law said that everyone guilty of adultery must be put to death (Leviticus 20:10; Deuteronomy 22:22; John 8:5).
-David the adulterer repented and, despite God’s anger, he was not only allowed to live but to continue to reign as king with God’s full blessing (2 Samuel 12:13).
+David, the adulterer, repented and, despite God’s anger, he was not only allowed to live but to continue to reign as king with God’s full blessing (2 Samuel 12:13).

-* The prophet Micah prophesied in the days of King Hezekiah, saying, ‘This is what the LORD Almighty says: “Zion will be plowed like a field, Jerusalem will become a heap of rubble, the temple hill a mound overgrown with thickets.”’
-Hezekiah sought the Lord, and God relented (Jeremiah 26:18-19).
+* The prophet Micah prophesied in the days of King Hezekiah, saying, ‘the Lord of Armies says: Zion shall be plowed as a field, and Jerusalem shall become heaps, and the mountain of the house as the high places of a forest’ Hezekiah sought the Lord, and God relented (Jeremiah 26:18-19).

 * King Hezekiah was terminally ill.
-The great prophet Isaiah said, ‘This is what the LORD says: Put your house in order, because you are going to die; you will not recover.’
+The great prophet Isaiah said, ‘The Lord says, ‘Set your house in order, for you will die, and not live.’’
 Hezekiah prayed and another prophecy hit the dust (Isaiah 38:1-5).

 This overview helps us see the heart of God and know what he really means by harsh statements that seem to give no way out.
 Their very harshness is intended to move people to seek God so that he could relent.